ricofritzsche/eventstore-typescript/README.md

 ## High-Level Architecture

-The system is built around a core EventStore with pluggable notification system:
+The system is built around a core EventStore with pluggable notification system.

 ### **EventStore** - The Source of Truth
 - **Persistent Storage**: Events are immutably stored in PostgreSQL